-In our experience, when it comes to using social media in marketing there are usually two types of accountants or small accounting firms, let's call them Accountant A, "The Ostrich", and Accountant B, "The Peacock".
+In our experience, when it comes to using social media for accountants their are usually two types of accountants or small accounting firms, let's call them Accountant A, "The Ostrich", and Accountant B, "The Peacock".

 Accountant A, "The Ostrich" on Social Media

 Accountant B, "The Peacock" on Social Media

 The Peacock has accounts on every social media platform.
 They post regularly about topics related to their business, and they post often.
 In fact, too often.
 Probably so often that they also post on any topic they can, including food, travel, workouts, etc. They can point to how many social media followers they grew by last month, or how many people liked their last post.

 But all this peacocking takes time and effort, and they have little to show for it in terms of new customers and more business.
 For them, they think that they'll be superstars of social media for accountants.
 Their social media presence is taking up too much time and effort, and in return it’s generating minimal tangible value for the business.